mtgjson/mtgjson-website/docs/data-models/sealed-product-pack/index.md

 > ### code
 >
 > The name for the configuration of the Booster for the pack.
-Used for identification in a [Booster](/data-models/booster/) Data Model.
+Used for identifying a [Booster (Config)](/data-models/booster-config/) Data Model.
 >
 > - **Type:** `string`
 > - **Introduced:** `v5.2.2`